porsche-design-system/porsche-design-system/README.md

 1. Make sure you pulled the latest version before starting
 2. NPM registry is linked to a private one (jFrog Artifactory).
 Make sure you've followed instructions mentioned in **Getting started** section to be able to authenticate during NPM dependency update process.
-3. To avoid corrupting the yarn.lock start with angular.
-The following upgrades should be grouped e.g. if react types can be upgraded also look if react can be upgraded
+1. To avoid corrupting the `yarn.lock` start with Angular (by using `ng update`).
+The following upgrades should be grouped e.g. if React types can be upgraded also look if React can be upgraded.
 4. Dont upgrade too many dependencies at once, keep them logically together

 ## Build status